-The MiG-25P is an interceptor aircraft for countering air targets in all weather conditions, by day and by night, and in dense hostile electronic warfare environments.
+The Mikoyan-Gurevich (MiG)-25P is a supersonic interceptor and reconnaissance aircraft for countering air targets in all weather conditions, by day and by night, and in dense hostile electronic warfare environments.
 The MiG-25P constitutes a part of the Russian S-155P missile interceptor system.
-The MiG-25P is produced by RSK MiG, which is based in Moscow and the Sokol Aircraft Manufacturing Plant Joint Stock Company at Nizhni Novgorod in Russia.
-The MiG-25 fighter series are known by the NATO codename Foxbat and are in service in Russia, Ukraine, Kazakhstan, Azerbaijan, India, Iraq, Algeria, Syria and Libya.

 The MiG-25 is one of the fastest combat aircraft ever produced, capable of achieving speeds in excess of Mach 2.83.
 Production ended in 1984.

 MiG-25P aircraft design

 MiG-25P is a twin-finned, high-wing monoplane with slightly swept wings and a variable-angle tail plane.
 To improve the aircraft’s longitudinal stability, and to avert stall at steep angles and subsonic speed, there are two shallow upper-surface fences on each wing.

 The high-wing monoplane configuration together with lateral air intakes have the effect of reducing the loss of aerodynamic efficiency resulting from wing-fuselage interference.

 High-strength steels and titanium are used in approximately 80% of the MiG-25 airframe.